AndreLucasTrevizan/Financial/README.md

 Inside the <strong>api</strong> folder, you need to install the project dependencies inside the <strong>package.json</strong> then just run <strong>yarn</strong> or <strong>npm install</strong>

-If all the dependecies were installed you're going to see that prisma created a <strong>.env</strong> file in the root of the api folder.
+After the installation, you need to create a new file called <strong>.env</strong>. <br />

 You need to create 3 env variables <strong>PORT</strong>, <strong>DATABASE_URL</strong> and <strong>JWT_SECRET</strong>

+I've used Postgres SQL in this project but you can choose other database aswel. <br />

+First create a new database called test or another name that you wish to use as Database name, I used "financas" as you can see in the example.

 > Example

-I've used Postgres SQL in this project but you can choose other database aswel

 <ul>
   <li>PORT=3333</li>